chipxsd/stream-based-sync/stream-based-sync.md

             }
             // Send the events off
             self.transport.send(events: self.publishedEvents) { success Bool, response: Array<int>?) -> Void in
-                if !success {
+                // Handle the response from the server (with a new 'seq' value). if !success {
                     return
                 }